mmakaay/home-assistant-configs/doc/BeNext/BeNext_MoLite.md

 After pairing the sensor, configure the entities that must be exposed to Home Assistant.
 To do so, select the new sensor under "Nodes".
-Then select the entities below it one at a time and update settings.
+Then select the entities below it one at a time and update their settings.

 _Note: Some of the above entities might not be available in the list.
 I regularly